-- From 2018 PhD Student, University of Basel, Department of Environmental Sciences, emphasis on molecular biology, experimental ecology and bioinformatics
+- 2018 - 2022 PhD Student, University of Basel, Department of Environmental Sciences, emphasis on molecular biology, experimental ecology and bioinformatics

 - 2016 – 2018 Master of Science (MSc) in Marine Biology and Limnology, University of Oslo, Norway, emphasis on experimental ecology, evolutionary biology and statistics